Hyyote/In-depth-Windows-tweaking/README.md

    - Use benchmarks to determine which core gets you the highest performance.<br>
  In Device Manager, PCI to PCI Bridge devices above your GPU entry also have to be bound to the same core.<br> Check their locations individually by right clicking on the device -> Properties -> Location: PCI Bus 1-0-0 for example.

-   - The devices worth assigning to separate cores are: USB host controller, GPU, network card.
+   - The devices worth assigning to separate cores are: USB host controller, GPU, network card, (storage can be experimented with).

    - If you are using Receive Side Scaling, your network card should be set to IrqPolicySpreadMessageAcrossAllProcessors
 ---